Fixed Wireless Troubleshooting

 One of the easiest ways to troubleshoot – and a good first step – is to reboot your on-site equipment, which includes your antenna and router.

-While rain or snow shouldn’t affect your signal like they do with satellites – at times wind can misalign fixed wireless antennas.
-Other times, environmental factors (such as tree leaves growing at springtime) can affect line of sight between your antenna and Midco fiber.
+While rain or snow shouldn’t affect your signal like they do with satellites, at times extreme weather can misalign fixed wireless antennas.
 If this happens, let us know.
 A Midco technician will stop by to get things back in working order.

 Did you know that materials in your home and wireless signals from other electronics can affect your signal performance?